 which is held as a 4 byte binary number.

 @tot = tot1 + totb1

 if irec = 'x' ptr=@x

+operation for a CHA var overlaying the same storage, or use &DCLvar to refer to its source field.

 '''

 DELETE

 Delete a record or table row read from an input data object source.